-Okay, so you know that look your golden gives you when she’s been outside too long in the rain?
-That pathetic, soggy, why did you do this to me face?
+Then you know the look your golden has when she’s been out in the rain too long.
+The pitiful, soggy “why did you do this to me” look.

-Yeah.
-That guilt hit me hard when I realized my neighbor’s dog had been sleeping on bare porch boards all winter.
+A:Yeah, I felt kind of guilty knowing that my neighbor’s dog had been sleeping on the bare porch boards all winter.

-Here’s the thing — your girl deserves better than that.
-A good dog house means she has her own cozy spot outside, somewhere warm and dry that she actually wants to go.
-No more muddy paw prints trailing through your entryway because she bolted inside the second it got cold.
+Honey, your girl deserves more.
+A good dog house means your girl has her own little warm, dry spot outside where she actually wants to go to when it gets cold outside.
+No more muddy paw prints on your entryway because your girl bolted inside as soon as it got chilly.

 #1: Repurposed Wine Barrel Dog Den With Cozy Plaid Bedding